Phy-Q as a measure for physical reasoning intelligence

-To close these gaps, we propose a new testbed Phy-Q and the associated Phy-Q score that measures physical reasoning intelligence.
+To close these gaps, we propose a new testbed Phy-Q and the associated Phy-Q score that measures physical reasoning intelligence using the physical scenarios we identified.
 Inspired by the physical knowledge acquired in infancy and the abilities required by the robots to operate in the real world, we have created a wide variety of tasks with low dexterity requirements in the video game Angry Birds.
-Also we included a module to aid trajectory planning.
-We believe the contributions from this paper pave the way to develop agents with human level strategic physical reasoning capabilities.
-Our main contributions can be summarized as follows:
+We believe the contributions from this paper pave the way for the development of agents with human level strategic physical reasoning capabilities.